Stick with what works or keep trying to fix what's broken?

 15. Ed Howard, SS, Mount Carmel High School (Illinois)

-A Chicago native and member of the Jackie Robinson West team that finished runner up in the Little League World Series in 2014, Howard is an alum of the White Sox ACE (Amateur City Elite) program.
-And there are plenty of fans who would love to see the hometown team take a local kid at No. 11 in the draft.
+A Chicago native, Howard was a member of the Jackie Robinson West team that finished runner up in the Little League World Series in 2014.
+There are plenty of fans who would love to see the hometown team take a local kid at No. 16 in the draft.
 MLB Pipeline describes him as a "smooth defender" with quick hands and a strong arm who makes "repeated strong contact" to go along with good speed and a high baseball IQ.
 He's now the Land of Lincoln's Gatorade Player of the Year, too.

 Congratulations to Ed Howard on being named the 2019-2020 @Gatorade Illinois Baseball Player of the Year!
 He joins Alek Thomas as the 2nd Player of the Year from @MountCarmelHS.https://t.co/g8m0upjfI0#GatoradePOY #WeAreMC pic.twitter.com/xHNCoWT4T9